 Tejas LCA Vs JF-17

 Comparisons are being drawn between the JF-17 and India’s Light Combat Aircraft ‘Tejas’ LCA MkI.
 The Tejas uses many new technologies including large amounts of composite materials, advanced avionics and a unique aerodynamic configuration, and has a good potential to be expanded into variants.
 JF-17 is the aircraft of today and the Tejas the aircraft of tomorrow.
 The JF-17 costs close to US$ 25 million.
 The LCA Mk 1 costs around US$ 28 million.
 LCA and JF-17 are competing for the Malaysian contract.
 LCA Tejas has been manufactured by a single country, and is claimed to be the world’s lightest supersonic fighter.
-Currently only one squadron with 16 aircraft has been formed.
+Currently only two squadron with 20 aircraft have been formed.
 Aircraft production is still to be ramped up to 16 aircraft a year.
 The more comparable LCA Mk 1A will have its first flight only in 2021.
 The JF-17 is joint project between China and Pakistan.
 More than 100 are already flying.
 The aircraft production is now stable at nearly 24 aircraft a year.
 The Block III variant with a modern AESA radar is likely to fly in 2019.
 There are already two foreign customers flying the JF-17.
 JF-17 has been operational for the past 12 years and serves in six squadrons at full operational capability, whereas the Tejas has only one squadron.
 The contenders have “fairly similar” performance.
 JF-17’s Russian engine has maintenance and serviceability issues well known to Malaysia from their MiG-29 experience.
 LCA’s General Electric F404 engine is much more reliable.

 Sino-Pak Air Exercises